donaldxdonald/embla-carousel-angular/README.md

 <h2 align="center">Accessing the carousel API</h2>

 The `emblaCarousel` directive takes the Embla Carousel [options](https://www.embla-carousel.com/api/options/) as part of its inputs.
-Additionally, you can access the [API](https://www.embla-carousel.com/api/) by using the `@ViewChild` decorator to access the carousel in `AfterViewInit` hook。
+Additionally, you can access the [API](https://www.embla-carousel.com/api/) by using the `viewChild` signal to access the carousel in the effect.

 > [!WARNING]
 >  Calling the following embla APIs directly will trigger too much ChangeDetection, which will lead to serious performance issues.